tomalbrc/filament/docs/src/DEVELOPERS.md

 When referencing a custom behaviour in a config file you will have to specify the whole id of the behaviour, by default filament parses behaviours without namespace in the filament namespace.

-You can checkout [TSA: Decorations](https://github.com/tomalbrc/tsa-decorations/blob/main/src/main/java/de/tomalbrc/decorations/carpentry/CarpentryBehaviour.java) for an example Decoration Behaviour implementation or one of the various built-in behaviours.
+You can check out [TSA: Decorations](https://github.com/tomalbrc/tsa-decorations/blob/main/src/main/java/de/tomalbrc/decorations/carpentry/CarpentryBehaviour.java) for an example Decoration Behaviour implementation or one of the various built-in behaviours.

 Example for the 'instrument' item-behaviour
 ```java